-Joel Ross, tenor and countertenor, graduated from Messiah College in Grantham, PA with a B.S. in Music Education with a concentration in voice.
-In 2011 he completed a Master’s in Music in Conducting at Shenandoah Conservatory.
+Joel Ross, tenor and countertenor, graduated from Messiah College in Grantham, Pennsylvania, with a bachelor of science in music education with a concentration in voice.
+In 2011 he completed a master of music degree in conducting at Shenandoah Conservatory.
 While at Shenandoah, he studied conducting with Karen Keating and Deen Entsminger and voice with Michael Forest.
-He has performed as a countertenor and as a tenor with several professional choirs in Washington, D.C., including Chantry, an early music ensemble, and the National Cathedral Choir,
+He has performed as a countertenor and as a tenor with several professional choirs in Washington D.C., including Chantry, an early music ensemble, and the National Cathedral Choir,